Southampton-RSG-Training/dirac-version-control-old/_episodes/03-changes.md

  import signal
 ~~~
 {: .output}

-> ## Windows users note
->
-> **No newline at end of file**
-> This message is displayed because otherwise there is no way to tell the difference between a file where there is a newline at the end and one where is not.
-Diff has to output a newline anyway, or the result would be harder to read or process automatically.
-> This can safely be ignored, but you can avoid seeing it by leaving a blank line at the end of your file.
-{: .callout}

 The output is **cryptic** because
 it is actually a series of **commands** for tools like editors and `patch`